Redocly/redocly-cli/docs/commands/push.md

 Redocly Workflows integrates with [popular version control services](https://redocly.com/docs/workflows/sources/) and uses them as the source of your API descriptions to help you automatically validate, build, and deploy API reference docs and developer portals.
 This approach requires you to give Redocly Workflows access to your repositories.

 The Redocly CLI `push` command helps you automate API description updates without granting Redocly Workflows access to your repositories.
-This is useful when you can't or don't want to grant Redocly Workflows permissions to your repositories, or when your API descriptions are generated automatically from code annotations in a CI/CD pipeline
+This approach is useful when you can't or don't want to grant Redocly Workflows permissions to your repositories, or when your API descriptions are generated automatically from code annotations in a CI/CD pipeline

-This allows you to:
+This method allows you to:

 - Use Redocly Workflows to preview documentation and portal builds.
 - Manage versions in the API registry.